maduce/defcad-repo/Rifles/M14_Warrior_Fae_v2_Magazine-Shanrilivan/README.md

 # WarFairy Arms M14 Magazine

 #### Description
-Its an M14 magazine, not a whole lot to say about it.
+Its a M14 magazine, not a whole lot to say about it.

 #### Instructions
 * You will need sandpaper or steel wool for surface finishing.